00012620.JPG

 • Autoimmune disorders

-• Autism & spectrum disorders
+• Autism and spectrum disorders

 • Back injuries